KEDuran/Day_Planner/README.md

 ## Sample Screenshot of My Day Scheduler App

 I included a screenshot of my day scheduler app below.

-Please note that this image was taken at a specific time, so due to dynamic nature of moment.js, the coloration of the textarea elements in the app may identically match the image included in this README.md file.
+- **PLEASE NOTE** - This image was taken at a specific time, so due to dynamic nature of moment.js, the coloration of the textarea elements in the app may not identically match the sample image included below. \*

 ![Day Scheduler App](./Assets/Images/screenshot_DaySchedulerApp.png)